Robert Elmore (basketball): Death

 Elmore shared an apartment in Rome with his teammate Jeelani until two weeks before his death when Jeelani's wife arrived and they moved into their own apartment.
 Asteo remarked that Elmore was "obviously alone" during his time in Rome and "especially when [Jeelani] left."

 On November 26, 1977, Elmore was found dead in his Rome apartment.
 Lazio's general manager, de Micheli, had been unable to contact Elmore by phone throughout the day; the general manager visited Elmore's apartment where he received no answer. de Micheli and the building's night porter entered Elmore's apartment by smashing the balcony window.
 Elmore was discovered slumped in an armchair in front of a television.
 On the floor next to the chair were several grams of hashish, a syringe containing a yellow liquid, and heroin in both powdered and hardened form.

 An autopsy performed by an investigating judge declared that Elmore died of "a massive circulatory failure due to the presence of heroin in the system."
 The heroin dose was powerful enough to kill him outright.
 A second autopsy and the findings of a police investigation were not released.
 Elmore was not a regular user of drugs and the fatal needle mark that was found on his arm was the only one located.
 His friends were adamant that Elmore had not committed suicide.

 Elmore had written earlier to his brother, Cliff, that he had met a local black woman who was a dealer of hashish and cocaine.
 When Cliff and his father arrived in Rome to return Elmore's body, they tracked down the woman who offered them a jar with cocaine and flashed a purse filled with money during their meeting.
 Cliff believed that she had intended to display that she had no need for Elmore's finances nor had any role in foul play.

 On November 27, Lazio observed a minute of silence before their game against Pintinox in memory of Elmore.

+Elmore was one of three American basketball players to die in Europe during a 13-month span alongside Fessor Leonard in Switzerland and Steve Mitchell in Italy.